schell/mogwai/README.md

 # mogwai
-`mogwai` is the magical, obvious, graphical web application interface! `mogwai` is written in Rust but it runs in your browser.
+`mogwai` is a minimalist, obvious, graphical web application interface written in Rust that runs in your browser.

-# goals
+## goals

-1. [x] be able to easily declare static markup
+1. [x] easily declare static and dynamic markup, encapsulate state
-2. [x] be able to easily declare dynamic markup
-3. [x] declaring static markup, dynamic markup and controlling updates to dynamic markup in a localized, stateful way is the act of writing a widget, which in `mogwai` is called a gizmo
+2. [x] compile declarations into gizmos (mogwai's widgets)
-4. [x] gizmos are composable
+3. [x] compose gizmos

 If mogwai achieves these goals, maintaining application state, composing widgets and reasoning about your program should be easy.

-# example
+## example
 ```rust
 extern crate mogwai;